CianiniAlessio/TCP-UDP-CONN/README.md

 nc -l 8080
 ```

+Since some character are not printable ( 1 - 32 unsigned chart ) I decided to include also an out.txt file so that opening it with NotePad++ and using the HEX plugin is possible to see which is the decimal correspondant to check the correctness of the results.
+'''
+nc -l 8080 > out.txt
+'''
+to redirect the output.

 [TERMINAL 3 ] :
 Run the two files ./A and ./B. I decided to connect A and B through a PIPELINE so that the input of Component B is the output of Component A.